rclone/rclone/docs/content/sftp.md

   * Key file
   * ssh-agent

-Key files should be unencrypted PEM-encoded private key files.
+Key files should be PEM-encoded private key files.
 For instance `/home/$USER/.ssh/id_rsa`.
+Only unencrypted OpenSSH or PEM encrypted files are supported.

 If you don't specify `pass` or `key_file` then rclone will attempt to contact an ssh-agent.

+You can also specify `key_use_agent` to force the usage of an ssh-agent.
+In this case `key_file` can also be specified to force the usage of a specific key in the ssh-agent.

+Using an ssh-agent is the only way to load encrypted OpenSSH keys at the moment.

 If you set the `--sftp-ask-password` option, rclone will prompt for a password when needed and no password has been configured.